yoember/yoember.github.io/index.md

 }
 ```

-If you would try to launch the app now, probably you will get an error message, because we haven't implemented `edit` route yet, and the delete `action` is missing also.
+If you try to launch the app now, you'll get an error message, because we haven't implemented the `libraries.edit` route or the `deleteLibrary` action.
 Let's implement these.

 #### Duplicate some code, create edit.js and edit.hbs

-Add manually the new `edit` route to `router.js`.
-We setup a unique `path:` in the second parameter of `this.route()`.
-Because there is a `:` sign before the `library_id`, that part of the url will be copied in that variable as route param, and we can use it in our routes.
-For example, if the url is `http://example.com/libraries/1234/edit`, than `1234` will be passed as a param to route, so we can use in that route to download the model.
+Manually add the new `edit` route to `router.js`.
+We'll set up a unique `path:` in the second parameter of `this.route()`.
+Because there is a `:` sign before the `library_id`, that part of the url will be copied as a variable, available as a param in our routes.
+For example, if the url is `http://example.com/libraries/1234/edit`, then `1234` will be passed as a param to the route so we can use it to fetch that specific model.

 ``` javascript
 // app/router.js